Analysis of Conditional Randomisation and Permutation schemes with application to conditional independence testing: Resampling scenarios

 where

-\end{theorem} The proof which is based on multivariate Berry-Esseen theorem is moved to the Appendix.\\ \begin{remark} Recall that $\Sigma$ and $\tilde\Sigma$ asymptotic covariance matrices for Conditional Permutation and Conditional Randomisation scenarios, respectively.
-Intuitively, the amount of variability introduced by resampling should be smaller in the case of the Conditional Permutation scheme as it retains empirical conditional distribution of $X$ given $Z$.
-This is indeed the case and is reflected in the ordering of covariance matrix ordering.
-Namely, we have that $\Sigma\leq \tilde\Sigma$, where $A\leq B$ means that $B-A$ is nonnegative definite (see Lemma 6 in the Appendix).
-The inequalities between covariance matrices can be strict.
-In view of this it is somewhat surprising that the asymptotic distributions of $\widehat{CMI}$ based on $\hat p^*$ in all resampling scenarios coincide.
+\end{theorem} The proof which is based on multivariate Berry-Esseen theorem is moved to the Appendix.\\ \begin{remark} Recall that $\Sigma$ and $\tilde\Sigma$ are the asymptotic covariance matrices for Conditional Permutation and Conditional Randomisation scenarios, respectively.
+Intuitively, the amount of variability introduced by resampling should be smaller in the case of the Conditional Permutation scheme as it retains the empirical conditional distribution of $X$ given $Z$.
+This is indeed the case and is reflected in the covariance matrix ordering.
+Namely, we have that $\Sigma\leq \tilde\Sigma$, where $A\leq B$ means that $B-A$ is a nonnegative definite matrix (see Lemma 6 in the Appendix).
+The inequalities between the covariance matrices can be strict.
+In view of this, it is somewhat surprising that the asymptotic distributions of $\widehat{CMI}$ based on $\hat p^*$ in all resampling scenarios coincide.
 This is investigated in the next Section. \end{remark}